oldrinb/canny/README.md

 5. Edge linking, in order to fill the gaps in the edges determined above.
 "Strong" pixels are assumed to be valid edge points.
-"Weak" pixels are considered valid only if they are connected with a "strong" pixel.
+"Weak" pixels are considered valid, only if they are connected with a "strong" pixel.
 All the other ones are considered noise, and discarded.

 www.oldrinb.dev/projects/canny